island-is/island.is/libs/clients/license-client/README.md

 The factory provides two types of clients:

 - **License Clients**: For internal use.
-- **Update Clients**: For external organizations to query license updates.
+- **Update Clients**: For external organizations to update licenses.

 For usage examples, refer to `api/domains/license-service`.